 Perform Dial Tone Recovery in Exchange Server

-An EDB file is the Exchange database files stored in Microsoft Exchange Server.
+An EDB file is an Exchange database file stored in Microsoft Exchange Server.
 Each Exchange Server creates one .EDB file containing all the mailboxes (emails, calendar, contacts, attachments, tasks, etc.).

 Exchange database .EDB file may get corrupted due to numerous unknown reasons such as:

-- Hardware Issues – Sub-standard hardware, bad sectors in hard drive, motherboard failure, drives failure.
+• Hardware Issues – Sub-standard hardware, bad sectors in a hard drive, motherboard failure, drives failure.

 Know About Dial Tone Recovery

-Dial Tone Recovery is a recovery method in which an empty database is created on a mailbox server and is replaced with the failed database.
-This empty database is known as Dial Tone Database using which you can send or receive messages till the moment original database is repaired.
+Dial Tone Recovery is a method in which an empty database is created on a mailbox server and replaced with a failed database.
+This empty database is known as Dial Tone Database, using which you can send or receive messages until the original database is repaired.

-The process of allotting users a temporary mailbox for sending and receiving emails till the moment original mailbox becomes fully functional after repair or restoration is known as Dial Tone Portability.
+The process of allotting users a temporary mailbox for sending and receiving emails until the original mailbox becomes fully functional after repair or restoration is known as Dial Tone Portability.
 This feature helps businesses to maintain email continuity in case of Exchange Server failure or Exchange database issues.

 Benefits of Dial Tone Recovery

-- Bring database back online without impacting business operations.
+• Bring the database back online without impacting business operations.

 Note: Exchange 2013/2016 Standard Edition supports up to five databases per Server.